+Course: Freshman Choir

-Course: Honor Girls Choir Teacher: Melissa Jones-Chunu
+Teacher: Melissa Jones-Chunu

-Year: MYP Years 4-5 (Grades 9-10)
+Year: MYP Year 4 (Grade 9)

-Course Description: Honor Girls Choir is designed to heighten student interest in all types of music in an all girl setting.
+Course Description: The Freshman Choir is designed to heighten student interest in all types of music.
 The class will begin by singing great repertoire, and will augment this repertoire with ensemble music for OSSAA District and State Ensemble Contest.
 Solos are also encouraged.
-The usual amount of repertoire is twenty pieces plus ensembles and solos.
+The usual amount of repertoire is 15 pieces plus ensembles and solos.
 The student will learn through hands on performing in the choir.
 The student should come to class with music given to them.
 The teacher will conduct, and explain certain techniques as they are needed.

 A wide range of repertoire will be used from the Baroque, Classic, Romantic and Contemporary periods of music history.
-The repertoire will be such that completely new music will be presented each year so a student remaining in choir for four years will never play the same music twice in this class.
 Students will be assessed by live performances.
 A list of known performances will be supplied as early in the year as possible, but other performances will be scheduled throughout the year with at least two weeks' notice.
 Students will perform for the spring concert, a winter assembly, at the TPS Choir Festival, and at OSSAA District and State Contest.
 They will also have the opportunity to audition for all OMEA (All-State) Choir and Metro Honor Choir.
 Students will have a broader base of music appreciation, and be able to play music of more than one style.